ResidentMario/missingno/README.md

 distance of the remaining clusters.
 The more monotone the set of variables, the closer their total distance is to zero, and the closer their average distance (the y-axis) is to zero.

+To interpret this graph, read it from a top-down perspective.
+Cluster leaves which linked together at a distance of zero fully predict one another's presence&mdash;one variable might always be empty when another is filled, or they might always both be filled or both empty, and so on.
+In this specific example the dendrogram glues together the variables which are required and therefore present in every record.

+Cluster leaves which split close to zero, but not at it, predict one another very well, but still imperfectly.
+If your own interpretation of the dataset is that these columns actually *are* or *ought to be* match each other in nullity (for example, as `CONTRIBUTING FACTOR VEHICLE 2` and `VEHICLE TYPE CODE 2` ought to), then the height of the cluster leaf tells you, in absolute terms, how often the records are "mismatched" or incorrectly filed&mdash;that is, how many values you would have to fill in or drop, if you are so inclined.

 ## Sorting and filtering

 `missingno` also provides utility functions for filtering records in your dataset based on completion.
 These are